-- The Fair Debt Collection Practices Act (FDCPA) governs collection activities and prohibits deceptive, unfair, and abusive collection practices.
-The FDCPA applies to entities that constitute "debt collectors" under the Act, which generally includes: (1) third parties such as collection agencies and collection attorneys collecting on behalf of lenders; (2) lenders collecting their own debts using an assumed name; and (3) collection agencies that acquire debt at a time when it is already in default.
-The FDCPA applies to debts incurred or allegedly incurred primarily for the consumer's personal, family or household purposes. - The Fair Credit Reporting Act (FCRA) and its implementing regulation, Regulation V, require that furnishers of information to consumer reporting agencies follow reasonable policies and procedures regarding the accuracy and integrity of data they place in the consumer reporting system.
+- The Fair Debt Collection Practices Act (FDCPA) and its implementing regulation, Regulation F, governs collection activities including prohibiting deceptive, unfair, and abusive collection practices.
+The FDCPA applies to entities that are "debt collectors" under the Act (see Step 1 of Module 1 for details). - The Fair Credit Reporting Act (FCRA) and its implementing regulation, Regulation V, require that furnishers of information to consumer reporting agencies follow reasonable policies and procedures regarding the accuracy and integrity of data they place in the consumer reporting system.
 The FCRA and Regulation V require furnishers and consumer reporting agencies to handle disputes and impose other obligations on furnishers, consumer reporting agencies, and users of consumer reports. - The Gramm-Leach-Bliley Act (GLBA) and its implementing regulation, Regulation P, impose limitations on when financial institutions can share nonpublic personal information with third parties.
 They also require under certain circumstances that financial institutions disclose their privacy policies and permit customers to opt out of certain sharing practices with unaffiliated entities.

-- The Electronic Fund Transfer Act (EFTA) and its implementing regulation, Regulation E, impose requirements if an entity within the statute's scope of coverage obtains electronic payments from a consumer. - The Equal Credit Opportunity Act (ECOA) and its implementing regulation, Regulation B, apply to all creditors and prohibit discrimination in any aspect of a credit transaction on the basis of race, color, religion, national origin, sex, marital status, age (provided the applicant has the capacity to contract), receipt of public assistance income, or exercise in good faith of any right under the Consumer Credit Protection Act.
+- The Electronic Fund Transfer Act (EFTA) and its implementing regulation, Regulation E, impose requirements if an entity within the statute's scope of coverage obtains electronic payments from a consumer. - The Equal Credit Opportunity Act (ECOA) and its implementing regulation, Regulation B, apply to all creditors and prohibit discrimination in any aspect of a credit transaction on the basis of race, color, religion, national origin, sex (including sexual orientation and gender identity discrimination), marital status, age (provided the applicant has the capacity to contract), receipt of public assistance income, or exercise in good faith of any right under the Consumer Credit Protection Act.
 (12 CFR 1002.2(z), 1002.4(a)).
 Credit transactions encompass "every aspect of an applicant's dealings with a creditor regarding an application for credit or an existing extension of credit," and include "revocation, alteration, or termination of credit" and "collection procedures."
 (12 CFR 1002.2(m)).